 Did you know that there are more than 400 different viruses that can cause infections, including the common cold, the flu, hepatitis, mononucleosis and HIV?

-Today, many people choose to have an annual influenza vaccination, or flu shot, but this is only 80 percent effective because of the mutating strains of the influenza virus; plus, these vaccines educate the immune system in an improper and unnatural manner, and often contain dangerous chemicals and preservatives.
+Today, many people choose to have an annual influenza vaccination, or flu shot, but research shows that this is only 10 percent to 60 percent effective because of the mutating strains of the influenza virus; plus, these vaccines educate the immune system in an unnatural manner, and often contain dangerous chemicals and preservatives.

 What Is a Virus?